OlivierBlanvillain/monadic-html/README.md

 - Changing `b` will delete the text node between `Variable 1: ` and `; variable 2: `, and insert a new replacement between these two nodes.
 - Changing `c` will do the same between `; variable 2: ` and `.`.

 These updates correspond to what React is able to compute after running its virtual-DOM diffing algorithm on the entire page.
-However this approach falls short when  working with large immutable data structures.
-Indeed, creating a large view out of a `Rx[List[_]]` implies that any changes to the `List` triggers a re-rendering of the entirety of the view.
+However, this approach falls short when working with large immutable data structures.
+Indeed, creating a large view out of a `Rx[List[_]]` implies that any changes to the `List` trigger a re-rendering of the entirety of the view.
 We plan to address this point in [#13](https://github.com/OlivierBlanvillain/monadic-html/issues/13) by combining the current approach with targeted virtual-DOM.

 ## Interacting with DOM events